-I don't expect you to read this. :-) This is mostly a writing exercise and a reflection about how I arrived here.
-It helps me better understand where I'm going, so if you do read it, drop me a line, I'd love to hear what you make of it. ;-)
+I don't expect you to read this.
+It's mostly a writing exercise, a reflection about how I arrived here, and I hope it helps me better understand where I am going.
+So if you do read it, drop me a line, I'd love to hear what you make of it. ;-)

 8 inch floppy disks